 From Matthew’s interview for the Masters of Family Law series on ReelLawyers.com

 Matt has been practicing law in Minnesota since 2003.
 From 2003 to 2012, he was the principal owner and senior attorney for the Law Office of M.E.
 Ludt, LLC, where he served clients in Washington, Ramsey, Hennepin, Anoka, Chisago, Dakota, Pine, Goodhue, Sherburne, Scott, and Wright counties with their divorce, custody, child support and other legal needs.
 After six years of practicing law in and around the Twin Cities, Matt became licensed to practice law in the State of Wisconsin in May 2009.
 Working primarily on family law matters, his Wisconsin cases stretch along the Saint Croix Valley in Saint Croix, Polk, Pierce, Pepin, and Burnett counties.

-While Matt practiced other areas of law, in 2012 he acted on his recognition that the cases that he found most gratifying were his family law cases.
-Motivated by his desire to help people through the complex transitions that accompany divorce and child custody matters, Matt narrowed his practice areas and founded Atticus Family Law, S. C.
+While Matt practiced other areas of law, in 2012, he acted on his recognition that the cases that he found most gratifying were his family law cases.
+Motivated by his desire to help people through the complex transitions that accompany divorce and child custody matters, Matt narrowed his practice areas and founded Atticus Family Law.

-One part of the book has stayed with me to this day “You never really understand a person until you consider things from his point of view…until you climb into his skin and walk around in it,” Atticus tells his children.
-We try and live by this live by this principle every day.
+One part of the book has stayed with me to this day – “You never really understand a person until you consider things from his point of view…until you climb into his skin and walk around in it,” Atticus tells his children.
+We try and live by this principle every day.

 One of the most gratifying aspects of my work is to be the guide for my clients through one of the most difficult times in their lives.

 Samantha is a savvy, driven attorney who strongly advocates for her clients to achieve the best resolution.

 Danielle is a tenacious advocate for her clients and fights tirelessly to ensure they receive justice.